realbxnnie/HackBook-X390/README.md

 Functioning normally.

-## What-is-not-working
+## What is not working

-- Airdrops, AirPlay, and Continuity Camera fail to work properly, but Handoff works.
+- Airdrops, AirPlay.

 ## Recommended-BIOS-Config